darethas/d3js_design_contest/README.md

 ### notes:

-CSV files are in data/, to see it in the browser, for example go to localhost:3000/data/a1-cars.csv
+CSV files are in data/, to see it in the browser, for example go to localhost:3000/Visualization/data/a1-cereals.csv

-Open index.html to view our work
+Open index.html to view our hard work!

 ### todo: